What does “wealth” mean to you?

 Learn some of the basics about things like compounding, inflation, interest rates, fees and taxes.

-Get a feel for how superannuation works, what ‘shares’ are, what the reality of investing in property is like.
+Get a feel for how superannuation works, what ‘shares’ are, and what the reality of investing in property is like.

 It will help you ask that extra question that might make things a bit uncomfortable (“how do you get paid” is always a good one).